In Greek, the word arthritis means "disease of the joints". [25]

 Make sure to read on!

-Do Tart Cherries Help Relieve Arthritis Pain?
+Can Tart Cherries Help With Arthritis Pain Relief?

 Other studies found little to no reduction in arthritis symptoms from consuming tart cherries compared to a placebo.
 [1, 2, 3]